 I have been using a Logitech wireless mouse for literally years and I can’t recommend them enough.
 They’re incredibly lightweight, super easy to use, and unbelievably durable given their cheap price tag.
 Throughout several round-the-world trips, this thing has been thrown around in my bag countless times yet keeps on working.
 I can’t tell you how many times I’ve dropped mine (from a considerable height!) only to find it working flawlessly after.
 If you travel with a laptop and need a mouse that won’t let you down, definitely add this to your backpacking packing list!

 As you travel, trading with fellow backpackers is a great way to discover new music and movies.
 If you carry a laptop, filling up its hard drive will prove to be an all-too-easy task!
 Using an external hard drive with at least 500 gigabytes of storage is the perfect remedy.
 It’s also extremely useful when it comes to storing photos, which certainly add up over the course of a trip.
 The one I have is (ironically) called My Passport, by WD.
 It’s a small, light-weight 1 terabyte hard drive (1,000 gigabytes).
 Although I was lucky to receive it as a Christmas gift, this particular one went for about $100 a few years back.
-Now, they are down to about $55!
+Now, they are much cheaper and are 2 TB!
 Although backing up all your stuff on an external hard drive is a smart move, I recommend also getting yourself a Google Drive/Dropbox/etc account and backing up everything there too.
 I’ve met too many folks that lost all their photos/music/movies because they left everything on their iPhone, which was subsequently lost, stolen, or decided to go for a swim!
 Get yourself a reliable external hard drive with a ton of space and keep your memories, tunes, and movies safe.

 A Laminated Copy of Your Passport